victorlevasseur/YAPG/README.md

 As Lua is a C API, there are no compatibility problems between compiler versions.
 That's why you can download the prebuilt packages on the [Lua binaries website](http://lua-users.org/wiki/LuaBinaries).
-Just make sure that the version you download is built for your OS and architecture (x86 or x86_64) and contains the lua header and the lua library (```.dll```/```.so```).
+Just make sure that the version you've downloaded is built for your OS and architecture (x86 or x86_64) and contains the lua header and the lua library (```.dll```/```.so```).
 Extract it in the ```libs/Lua``` folder.